ethanpasta/simple_shell/README.md

 /bin/../bin/sh: 1: qwerty: not found
 $
 ```
-* The only difference is when you print an error, the name of the program must be equivalent to your `argv[0]`.
+* The error message is personalized to your exacutable filename, in this case `hsh`.
 ```
+#### `./hsh` (our shell)
 $ echo "qwerty" | ./hsh
 ./hsh: 1: qwerty: not found
 $ echo "qwerty" | ./././hsh
 ./././hsh: 1: qwerty: not found
 $
 ```

-### Interactive Mode
+### Interactive vs Non-Interactive
-Our shell should work like this in interactive mode:
+Our shell can work in two different modes, interactive and non-interactive.

+## Interactive Mode
+The classic shell.
+Every time a command is entered, the prompt appears again and waits for more commands:
 ```
 $ ./hsh
 ($) /bin/ls